 - to ensure that we take appropriate steps to keep your information secure

 All staff who have access to information about you will have received training on data protection and information security.
-All data is stored within the European Union with the exception of one system relating to the council’s newsletter where data is stored under model contract clauses in the USA.
+All data is stored within the European Union.

 It will depend on the service, however, the starting point will normally be yourself or someone acting on your behalf.

 We may also receive information from other organisations who we work with to deliver a service.
 For example, your information may be shared with us by a health professional because we will provide reablement services to you.
 In those cases, the person or agency referring you should tell you what they are doing.